 The One Ingredient Diet: Explained

-The One Ingredient Diet has just two guidelines that are simple enough for a first-grader to understand, but powerful enough to save lives.
+The One Ingredient Diet’s only guideline is to eat plant-based foods that start out as one whole ingredient.
+This is basic enough for a first-grader to understand, but powerful enough to save lives.
+Let’s break it down…

 For the average meat eater, this might sound like treason.
 But the fact is, a “vegan” diet without any animal products (i.e. meat, fish, dairy, butter, and eggs) is extremely good for your health, and as my recipes show on this website, you don’t have to sacrifice taste or quality to eat plants.
 This type of diet has been shown to reverse heart disease, lower cholesterol, reduce the risk of cancers, reverse obesity, and improve health in so many ways.
 The evidence advocating a plant-based diet is mounting year-by-year and it is one of the smartest decisions you can make to improve your health and vitality.

-There are several exceptions.
-The diet does allow two-ingredient items if the other ingredient is water or sea salt, and a few more exceptions that make life easier without breaking the spirit of the rule.
-My free manifesto (see the bottom of this page) has more details on the specifics.
+There are several clarifications.
+The diet does allow two-ingredient items if the other ingredient is water or salt, and a few more exceptions that make life easier without breaking the spirit of this philosophy.
+My free manifesto (see the bottom of this page) explores this eating plan in more detail.

-Look, I’m just a kid who likes to make food.
+Look, I’m just a guy who likes to make deliciously healthy food.
 I’m not a doctor or scientist and I don’t have access to large-scale research facilities to do tests and give you empirical data.
 Yet, I do have one story to share with you.

 My mother has type-2 diabetes and has long struggled with weight management and eating a proper diet.
 I invited her to try The One Ingredient Diet for a month and the results were astounding.